Thomas Stanton Lambert: Assassination and reprisals

-On 21 June 1921, a group of Black and Tans burned down many homes in Knockcroghery (see Burning of Knockcroghery), in reprisal for the attack on Colonel Commandant Lambert the day before.
+On 21 June 1921, a group of Black and Tans burned down many homes in Knockcroghery, in reprisal for the attack on Colonel Commandant Lambert the day before.

 After the ambush the British carried out an intensive search for the responsible IRA men.
-The Black and Tans knew that most IRA members in the area were farmers and so focussed on farmhouses.
+The Black and Tans knew that most IRA members in the area were farmers and so focused on farmhouses.
 In the early hours of 2 July a group of masked men in "trench coats and tweed caps" burnt five farmhouses in Coosan district and one at Mount Temple in retaliation for the assassination of Col.-Com.
 Lambert.
 The following day the IRA retaliated by burning down Moydrum Castle, the home of Anglo-Irish landlord Albert Handcock, 5th Baron Castlemaine.

 Lambert was posthumously granted permission to wear the insignia of a commander of the Italian Order of Saints Maurice and Lazarus on 2 March 1923.
 He is remembered by a plaque in the Royal Memorial Chapel at Sandhurst.
 His personal papers are held in the archives of the Imperial War Museums.